 Molly has been pet sitting since her childhood.
 Growing up in Tempe, Arizona, her neighborhood was overrun with children and animal friends.
 Organizing birthday parties and weddings for dogs, cats, guinea pigs, and turtles was a favorite past-time of hers.
 Molly loves working with animals and is trained as a veterinary technician.
-As an honest, enthusiastic, tender-hearted, empathetic, and conscientious soul, she has interned at Best Friends Animal Sanctuary and has volunteered with Pikes Peak Humane Society, Mill Dog Rescue, Foster Mom, Pikes Peak Therapeutic Riding Center, and Mellow Memories (miniature horse therapy).
+As an enthusiastic, tender-hearted, empathetic, and conscientious soul, she has interned at Best Friends Animal Sanctuary and volunteered with Pikes Peak Humane Society, Mill Dog Rescue, Foster Mom, Pikes Peak Therapeutic Riding Center, and Mellow Memories (miniature horse therapy).
 When caring for pets, Molly works diligently to interpret and accommodate their needs.
 She indulges in active play, quiet cuddling, fun exploration, and calm conversation.
 With her own two dogs she enjoys daily trail treks, playdates with friends and their pups and, on cold days, snuggling on the couch to watch Animal Planet.

 When Judy was just four years old her parents gave her a dog.
 She fell in love with it and has always had at least one canine friend ever since—sometimes as many as five.
 As an outgoing, interactive and friendly soul, Judy loves to make sure the pets she sits for are comfy, extremely happy, well cared for, and deeply loved.
 She is a Mill Dog Rescue volunteer and has three little rescue dogs of her own.
 Judy and her furry family enjoy taking part in competition agility, hiking in the woods, walking around lakes, and going for car rides.

 Kika grew up in a house full of cats and has loved big cats for as long as she can remember.
-She has a zoo keeping technology degree and experience as an animal care intern at Pueblo Zoo, as a dog handler, and as a cat caretaker.
+She holds a zoo keeping technology degree and experience as an animal care intern at Pueblo Zoo, as a dog handler, and as a cat caretaker.
 One of the joys of petsitting for Kika is the one-on-one time she spends getting to know the unique personalities of pets in her care and building a relationship with them.
 With dogs, her goal is to have fun visits full of activity and love.
 With cats, she is respectful of their space and takes her cues from them: she showers affectionate ones with affection, plays with those that are playful and simply talks to shy ones so they feel more comfortable in her presence.
 Kika enjoys long hikes in the mountains with her own dogs.
 She used to take her cat too but he is more of a homebody now.

 Melissa grew up on a small farm and has always had an amazing connection with animals.
 She pursued a career in wildlife biology just to continue working with them.
-She loves animals of all kinds as well as the great outdoors.
+She loves animals of all kinds and the great outdoors.
 Melissa has extensive experience in home-based pet care and in administering pet medication.
-She’s also been a 4-H leader and involved with the Future Farmers of America (FFA), helping young children learn to properly care for their animals.
+She’s also been a 4-H leader and involved with the Future Farmers of America (FFA), helping children learn to properly care for their animals.
 Melissa is joyful, upbeat, loving, respectful, and very affectionate towards animals.
 She recognizes their amazing, individual personalities and relishes how they can always put a smile on her face.
 Melissa has two fur babies of her own: Shiann and Nanuk.
-Both love walks, car rides, and the doggy park.
+Both love walks, car rides and the doggy park.
 Shiann, in particular, enjoys snuggling up on the couch for movie nights.

 Laurie is a volunteer for National Mill Dog Rescue and Foster Mom.
 She is also certified with the Colorado Division of Wildlife and the US Federal Fish and Wildlife Service as a licensed wildlife rehabilitator, specializing in birds.
 As a pet sitter she is as gentle, respectful and loving as they come.

-Seve enjoys the process of bonding with animals and has always found great comfort in their company.
-He thoroughly enjoys walks and runs with his own dogs, as well as the quiet moments just hanging around the house.
+Steve enjoys the process of bonding with animals and has always found great comfort in their company.
+He loves walks and runs with his own dogs, as well as the quiet moments just hanging around the house.
 As an avid SCUBA diver with a deep connection to marine wildlife, some of Steve’s most thrilling memories have been made while submerged alongside sharks, dolphins and mantas.
 As a pet sitter he is devoted to making sure his pet friends have fun, and receive love and attention.